 In this course, you will learn how and why consumers behave the way that they do.
 You will learn about theories developed in marketing, psychology and other behavioral sciences to understand consumer behavior.
 You will also acquire experience in applying these theories to real-world consumer behavior problems and drawing managerial implications.
+Furthermore, you will apply theories to better understand cultural differences, especially Chinese consumers.
 Several different kinds of materials and approaches will be used to meet these learning objectives.